butterluo/cutlass/media/docs/gemm_api.md

 ## Warp-level Matrix Multiply API

-Warp-level GEMM operators load tiles from shared memory into registers and then compute matrix multiplies using either Tensor Cores or CUDA Cores.
-The result is accumulated in a register tile.
+Warp-level GEMM operators <u>load tiles from shared memory into registers and then compute matrix multiplies using either Tensor Cores or CUDA Cores.
+The result is accumulated in a register tile</u>.
 Iterators are defined for each operand `A`, `B`, and `C`.

-The warp-level GEMM API is a generalization of CUDA's WMMA API to achieve the following objectives:
+The warp-level GEMM API is a generalization of CUDA's WMMA API to <b>achieve the following objectives</b>:

 - native matrix multiply sizes of Tensor Cores
 - permuted shared memory layouts to ensure conflict-free accesses